 DIY pinch pleats are the easiest way to have the look of pinch pleats without lots of work because there is no sewing involved!

-I made the curtains for my daughter’s room using my own blackout curtain tutorial using pink silk fabric and wanted them to have pinch pleats but I wanted to cheat and make them the easy way.
-Using only curtain rings and clips, I’ve made my own pinch pleats.
+I made these curtains for my daughter’s room using my own blackout curtain tutorial using pink silk fabric.
+I wanted them to have pinch pleats but I also wanted to cheat and make them the easy way.
+Using only curtain rings and clips, I’ve made my own easy pinch pleats.

 First, I used double the amount of curtain rings/clips that you would normally use.
 For each panel, I used 15 rings with clips.

 (To give you an idea of how many curtains rings you’ll need, the width of the curtain rod was 70″ and I used 30 curtain rings in total.)

 Starting at one end, I would pinch the fabric together and clip it from the back then leaving a few inches of space between clips, I would grab some more fabric together and pinch it with the clip.

 Because you are working from the back, it’s a bit difficult to describe, but once you start, you’ll get the hang of it.